kshitizregmi/Nepali-Cash-Detection-Recognition/README.md

 Validation loss is the loss computed on a set of data that is not used for training, and it is used to assess how well the model is generalizing to new data.
 If the validation loss is low, it indicates that the model is performing well on unseen data.
 If the validation loss is much higher than the training loss, it may indicate that the model is overfitting the training data and is not generalizing well.

-In the example given, we can see that the training loss and accuracy decrease and increase respectively as the epochs increase, while the validation loss and accuracy fluctuate.
-The decrease in training loss and increase in training accuracy indicates that the model is fitting the training data better with each epoch.
+In the above figure, The loss function also shows a decreasing trend for both the training and validation sets, which indicates that the model is learning to minimize the error between the predicted and actual values.

 ## Conclusion
 In conclusion, this project has demonstrated the effectiveness of transfer learning and the InceptionV3 model for detecting and recognizing Nepali cash denominations with an accuracy of 91%.